Have people and situations been pissing you off a lot? Maybe you’ve been controlling the anger, or maybe you’ve had a few meltdowns.

-Experiments at the University of North Carolina Chapel Hill found that hunger affected emotions like anger.
+In experiments at the University of North Carolina Chapel Hill, researchers found that hunger affected people’s emotions like anger.
 In one experiment, people who were hungry when shown a negative image were then more likely to interpret a second image in a negative way.

-In another experiment, hungry people who were given a task that resulted in their computer crashing just before completion, were more likely to feel stress or hate.
+In another experiment, hungry people who were given a task that resulted in their computer crashing just before completion, were more likely feel stressed or hateful.

 So the good news is that if we’re aware of how we’re feeling in the body (e.g., hungry), we are less likely to be angry.

 The gift of negative emotions is that they are a signal to act to keep us safe or to feel better.

 However, with anger, our reactions – though they may help us momentarily feel better – often lead to regret and usually don’t resolve the problem.

 Because our brains can be rewired through our focus and attention, we can guide them to more skillful action when anger arises.
 The more we do this, the easier it gets, like building a muscle in the brain.

 1. Get curious and consider action.
 Rather than suppress the anger, or judge ourselves for feeling angry – neither of which resolves the feeling – get curious about it.
 Remember, emotions are there to help us if we listen.
 And anger wants us to act in some way.
 What is the anger trying to protect you from?
 What is it really about?
 And what does it want you to do?
 Whether it’s having a conversation with someone in a calmer time, changing your own behavior, getting yourself some support, or getting involved in an issue or cause, consider your options and make a plan.